This incredible slow cooker beef stroganoff is packed full of flavor and has amazing tender pieces of beef that just

 It’s incredibly easy to prepare, so it’s a great dish to get ready and cooking in the morning quickly.
 The best part is that it will be ready in time for whenever you go to sit down for dinner.

 The low-quality choice of meat is perfect because we’re cooking the beef for a very long time.
 Using a tender cut such as beef tenderloin is not only expensive but will fall apart not long into cooking.

-I prefer to have the beef stroganoff with rice or pasta because it’s easier to cook up than something like mash potato.
+I prefer to have the beef stroganoff with rice or pasta because it’s easier to cook up than something like mashed potatoes.
 It just comes down to how much time you have and personal preference.

 This dish reheats surprisingly well so if you find yourself needing a quick and easy lunch, then the leftovers of this dish work perfectly well.

 If you want to see how to do this delicious beef stroganoff recipe in the slow cooker, then be sure to check out the video below.
 It will take you through everything there is to preparing and cooking this tasty dinner dish.

 Slow Cooker Beef Stroganoff Recipe